stjude-rust-labs/sprocket.bio/storage/gcs.md

 Follow these instructions for [creating a new HMAC key for a service account](https://cloud.google.com/storage/docs/authentication/hmackeys).

+### Environment Variables

+Use the `GOOGLE_HMAC_ACCESS_KEY` and `GOOGLE_HMAC_SECRET` environment variables to configure Google Cloud Storage authentication in Sprocket.

+This overrides any Google Cloud Storage authentication settings in `sprocket.toml`.

+### Command Line Options

+Use the `--google-hmac-access-key` and `--google-hmac-secret` options to the `sprocket run` command to configure Google Cloud Storage authentication in Sprocket.

+This overrides any Google Cloud Storage authentication settings in `sprocket.toml`.

-### Configuration
+### Configuration File

-Google Cloud Storage authentication can be configured with the `run.storage.google.auth` section in `sprocket.toml`:
+Google Cloud Storage authentication can be configured with the `run.storage.s3.auth` section in `sprocket.toml`:

 ```toml